 Small Changes Can Make a Big Difference

-You may feel that all this checking on labels is going to a lot of trouble, and sometimes time- consuming, but if want to stay healthy and prevent the dangers related to excess sugar, then it is worth all the trouble for the benefit to your health and well-being.
+You may feel that checking on labels is going to be a lot of trouble, and sometimes time-consuming, but if want to stay healthy and prevent the dangers related to excess sugar, then it is worth all the trouble for the benefit of your health and well-being.

 Small changes can make a big difference, however.
-Cutting back on sugar and using an alternative, such as stevia or dates, can make you feel better and your body will thank you for it.
+Cutting back on processed sugar and using an alternative, such as stevia or dates, can make you feel better, and your body will thank you for it.

 If you are looking for more tips and support, join me over on my group page, The Village – A Natural HEALing Community, to get tons of information and tips to help you take your HEALTHY EATING and ACTIVE LIVING to the next level.